A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 Security \textit{knowledge gaps} are the third-most listed challenge and ranked ninth ($L=10$, $\pi=0.054$) regarding respective significance.
 Further, the availability of a \textit{security guide and FAQs} is the third most listed and wanted feature but ranks sixth in the Likert-scale study ($L=5$, $\pi=0.101$).
 This reflects a need for additional security-related support for newcomers and those without a security background.

 Interviewees argued the importance of security knowledge gaps hindering bug assessment and resolution ($I=4$).
-One stated that ``we just don't even have the knowledge nor the expertise nor the time to look into it and all of a sudden we had people, [bug hunters] were reporting security issues, looking into the program, testing it and dedicating their time.''
+One stated that ``we just don't even have the knowledge nor the expertise nor the time to look into it and all of a sudden we had people, [bug hunters] were reporting security issues, looking into the program, testing it and dedicating their time'' (P6).
 Some interviewees discuss their experience interacting with security experts and how they were able to ``learn a lot [from] just the process alone, even if I didn't have a security background'' ($I=7$).
 One interviewee believed that being able to shadow someone who reviews bug bounty reports would help them fill in the knowledge necessary to perform effective reviews.

 Others discussed the need for starter guides, bug bounty understanding, and security-related FAQs ($I=5$).
-One interviewee specifically states that they ``didn't get into becoming a maintainer because I was security focused.''
+One interviewee specifically states that they ``didn't get into becoming a maintainer because I was security focused'' (P15).
 In particular, there is concern about setting standards for appropriate behavior from researchers when testing software and interacting with maintainers, understanding the calculation of security metrics such as CVSS scores, and information about CVE creation and qualifications.

 In one instance, an interviewee described live attacks occurring on their system.
 They were aware that it was a security researcher, so they assumed it was acceptable; however, unbeknownst to the OSS project maintainer, this is considered unethical.
 This gap reflects how some OSS project maintainers are unaware of boundaries that should not be crossed during bug hunting.